惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Yet taking the tapestry on tour involved a great deal of work - and expense.
 So, when in 1895 alderman Arthur Hill (half-brother of Octavia Hill, founder of the National Trust) offered £300 on behalf of the town of Reading, the Leek ladies eagerly accepted - aside, that is, from Elizabeth, who was horrified by the deal.

-The 19th-century life-size replica in Reading Museum, that comes with its own fantastic backstory connecting arts and crafts pioneer William Morris, Queen Victoria and the late Rolling Stones drummer Charlie Watts
+The 19th-century life-size replica in Reading Museum, which comes with its own fantastic backstory connecting arts and crafts pioneer William Morris, Queen Victoria and the late Rolling Stones drummer Charlie Watts

 'By this time, the fame of the tapestry had even reached Queen Victoria who summoned Arthur Hill and the tapestry to Windsor Castle,' says Carr.